AyorindeTayo/Churn-Analysis-/README.md

 # Churn-Analysis-
-The work uses Hopsworks for Feature store and creating Feature groups for Macheine learning modeling
+The work uses Hopsworks for Feature store and creating Feature groups for Machine learning modeling